Is Darth Vader wearing a spacesuit?

-Category: Space Hits: 3Is Darth Vader wearing a spacesuit?
+Category: Space Hits: 5Is Darth Vader wearing a spacesuit?
 According to the Wookieepedia, his mask was made to look similar to a skull “in order to enhance the fear factor of the Dark Lord of the Sith.”
 But looking scary might not be the suit’s only functional feature.
 Image via Sea.ign.com.

 The spacesuit is an iconic staple of spaceflight.
 In science and throughout pop culture, its image is synonymous with the great beyond and humankind’s conquest of space.
 But spacesuits serve an essential purpose.
 They keep humans alive in hostile space or planetary environments.
 So – on this Father’s Day 2021 – we wanted to take a look at the suit of the most infamous father from a galaxy far, far away.
 Yes, we’re talking about Darth Vader of the Star Wars media franchise.
 How do real-world spacesuits compare with his ensemble?